Renting for the First Time

 Not planning to rent just yet?
 Start planning now, it will mean that you are more prepared for when you need to rent.

 A good way to see how much you can afford is to set aside the expected rent on a regular basis.
 Typically rent is paid monthly, so start by setting aside what you expect to pay each month on rent.
-If you are paid weekly or fortnightly, then put aside a smaller amount from each pay packet so that it adds up to what you expect to pay for rent each month.
+If you are paid weekly or fortnightly, then put aside a smaller amount aside weekly.
+This is so that it adds up to what you expect to pay for rent each month.

 Try this for a few months or as long as you can.
-Use this opportunity to check if you can comfortably afford the expected rent with your current outgoings, such as car costs, loans repayments, phone credit or other regular bills.
+Use this opportunity to check if you can comfortably afford the expected rent with your current outgoings.
+This includes car costs, loans repayments, phone credit or other regular bills.
 If you find you’re struggling to make ends meet, then you may need to revise your location or living situation or both.
 You’ll need to find something that’s more comfortable for your finances.

 Top tip – remember, when budgeting for your rent, most rentals will not include electricity, heating, broadband/tv bills or bins in the rent.
 These are extra costs to consider and budget for!